HossamBalaha/Audio-Captioned-Automated-Transcription-Video-Generation-Suite/README.md

 Audio-Captioned Automated Transcription & Video Generation Suite is a comprehensive, modular system designed to automate the creation of professional-quality captioned videos from text or audio input.
-It integrates advanced AI and multimedia technologies to deliver a seamless, scalable workflow for content creators, educators, and developers.
+It integrates advanced AI and multimedia technologies to deliver a seamless, scalable workflow for content creators, educators, developers, and automation platforms like N8N.

 **Key Features:**

-- **End-to-End Automation:** Transforms text or audio into synchronized, captioned videos with natural-sounding voiceovers.
+- **End-to-End Automation:** Instantly transforms text or audio into synchronized, captioned videos with natural-sounding voiceovers, ready for social media, education, or marketing.
-- **Speech & Transcription:** Utilizes Whisper for accurate speech-to-text transcription and word-level timing, enabling precise caption synchronization.
+- **Speech & Transcription:** Utilizes Whisper for highly accurate speech-to-text transcription with word-level timing, enabling precise caption synchronization and multilingual support.
-- **Text-to-Speech:** Integrates Kokoro TTS for customizable, high-quality voice generation with support for multiple languages and voices.
+- **Text-to-Speech:** Integrates Kokoro TTS for customizable, high-quality voice generation, supporting multiple languages, voices, and adjustable speech rates.
-- **Audio & Video Processing:** Employs FFmpeg for advanced audio normalization, silence detection, video trimming, merging, and caption overlay.
+- **Audio & Video Processing:** Employs FFmpeg for advanced audio normalization, silence detection, video trimming, merging, format conversion, and caption overlay.
-- **RESTful API:** Exposes a robust Flask API for job submission, status tracking, asset management, and audio utilities (duration, size, silence check, normalization).
+- **RESTful API:** Exposes a robust Flask API for job submission, status tracking, asset management, and audio utilities (duration, size, silence check, normalization, conversion, and more).
-- **Flexible Input/Output:** Supports various audio formats (MP3, WAV, OGG) and video qualities (4K, Full HD, etc.), with customizable backgrounds and fonts.
+- **Flexible Input/Output:** Supports a wide range of audio formats (MP3, WAV, OGG) and video qualities (4K, Full HD, etc.), with customizable backgrounds, fonts, and video types (horizontal/vertical).
-- **Extensible & Modular:** Designed for easy integration, customization, and extension to fit diverse automation and media production needs.
+- **Extensible & Modular:** Designed for easy integration, customization, and extension to fit diverse automation and media production needs, including seamless orchestration with N8N workflows.
+- **Batch & Scalable Processing:** Enables batch job submission and scalable automation for large-scale media production, ideal for shorts, reels, and educational series.
+- **Multi-Step Workflow Support:** Facilitates complex workflows such as transcription, TTS, video assembly, and automated publishing to platforms like YouTube, TikTok, or cloud storage.
+- **Content Enrichment & Routing:** Supports content enrichment (e.g., auto-generated scripts, translation, branding) and conditional logic for error handling, notifications, and output routing.

 **Workflow:**

-1. Submit text or audio via API or web interface.
+1. Submit text or audio via API, web interface, or automated workflow (e.g., N8N).
 2. System generates or transcribes audio, extracts timing, and selects background video assets.
 3. Merges audio, video, and captions into a final, downloadable video file.
-4. Provides additional audio tools for duration, size, silence detection, and normalization.
+4. Provides additional audio tools for duration, size, silence detection, normalization, conversion, and more.
+5. Enables automated publishing, notifications, and integration with third-party platforms via API or workflow tools.

-Whether you need to batch-generate social media clips, automate educational content, or build custom video pipelines, this suite offers a powerful foundation for scalable, AI-driven media production.
+Whether you need to batch-generate social media clips, automate educational content, build custom video pipelines, or orchestrate media production with N8N, this suite offers a powerful foundation for scalable, AI-driven media automation.

 ---